eclipse-bluechi/bluechi/src/bindings/python/README.md

-# hirte python bindings
+# bluechi python bindings

-The hirte python bindings provides a python module to interact with the D-Bus API of hirte.
+The bluechi python bindings provides a python module to interact with the D-Bus API of bluechi.
 It consists of the following
 subpackages:

-- `api`: auto-generated code based the hirte D-BUS API description
+- `api`: auto-generated code based the bluechi D-BUS API description
 - `ext`: custom written code to simplify common tasks

 ## Installation